Ballett Zürich: History

 Ballet Zürich emerged from Zürich's now defunct "Ballet of City Theatre".

 From 1978 to 1985 Balanchine-specialist Patricia Neary held the post of ballet director.
 Starting in 1985, Uwe Scholz, aged 26 the youngest director of a dance company in Europe, took over the management of the Zurich Ballet until 1991.
 Subsequently, Bernd Roger Bienert led the Zurich Ballet until 1996.
 Heinz Spoerli, ballet director from 1996 to 2012, established the company as among the leading European ballet formations.
 A neoclassical dance style was cultivated with ballets like The Goldberg Variations, A Midsummer Night's Dream and Peer Gynt and great classical ballets such as Giselle or The Nutcracker.
 The company also presented works of other choreographers such as George Balanchine, Mats Ek, William Forsythe, Jiri Kylian, Hans von Manen or Twyla Tharp.

 From the 2012–13 season until the 2022–2023 season, Christian Spuck, former choreographer of the Stuttgart Ballet, led the Ballet Zürich.
 Under his leadership, the company maintained the established traditions of the ensemble and set new artistic accents.
 Internationally renowned choreographers such as William Forsythe, Paul Lightfoot, Sol León, Douglas Lee, Martin Schläpfer, Jiří Kylián, Wayne McGregor, Marco Goecke, and Mats Ek have already worked with the Ballet Zürich.

 In the 2023–24 season, Cathy Marston became the director of Ballett Zürich.

 The Junior Ballet was founded in 2001 to promote young dancers.
 Fourteen members strong, it bridges the gap between young performers' formal training and their entries into professional careers.
 As part of an engagement that lasts no more than two years, they work together with the members of the Ballett Zürich, dance with them in selected performances of the repertoire, as well as every season in a specially arranged ballet evening with world premieres by Douglas Lee or Christian Spuck.

 The performances are accompanied by a comprehensive supporting program with introductory matinees before the ballet premieres, piece introductions before the performances, ballet discussions and a variety of special children's, youth and school projects.

+The company

+Ballett Zürich has six ranks: first soloist (known in English as principal dancer), soloist, solo with group, group with solo, group, and guest dancer.
+The company's roster for the 2025/26 season is as follows: